giry-dev/mangrove-docs/docs/general/kandel/how-does-kandel-work/choosing-parameters.md

 ## Ratio

 This is the ratio of the progression used to calculate the price grid.
 You would logically bet on intra-day volatility (few min or hours).
 If the volatility is increasing, you might want to increase the grid size (space between price points).
+You will find more information about its calculation in the [previous table](./parameters.md).

 :::info Note
 * High volatility: spaced out price points (less price points in the chosen range) -> higher ratio